Anyone walking away from a car accident thinks himself lucky.

-Tinnitus is a diagnosis given to people that feel a buzzing, whistling, hissing, or ringing in the ears.
+Tinnitus is a diagnosis given to people that feel a buzzing, whistling, ringing, or hissing in the ears.

 This experience might be non-stop, day and night, or it might come and go.
 Many times, it’s accompanied by vertigo.

 Both problems are linked to the delicate inner ear.